sfloresk/recipe-generation/infrastructure/README.md

 ## Deploy API Gateway, Lambda function and Cognito user pool

-The application uses several AWS resources, including a Lambda function, a Cognito user pool and an API Gateway API.
+The application uses several AWS resources, including a Lambda function, a Cognito user pool and an API Gateway.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

 The Serverless Application Model Command Line Interface (SAM CLI) is an extension of the AWS CLI that adds functionality for building and testing Lambda applications.
 It uses Docker to run your functions in an Amazon Linux environment that matches Lambda.
 It can also emulate your application's build environment and API.